 During the second half of the 20th Century growth in world population threatens to outstrip food production and lead to widespread famine.
-The concern is crystallised by noted biologist Paul Ehrlich in his 1968 book 'The Population Bomb'.
+The concern is spotlighted by noted biologist Paul Ehrlich in his 1968 book 'The Population Bomb'.

 "Americans are beginning to realise that the underdeveloped countries of the world face an inevitable population-food crisis," Ehrlich writes.

 "Each year food production in these countries falls a bit further behind burgeoning population growth, and people go to bed a little bit hungrier.
 While there are temporary or local reversals of this trend, it now seems inevitable that it will continue to its logical conclusion: mass starvation.
 The rich may continue to get richer, but the more numerous poor are going to get poorer.
 Of these poor, a minimum of 10 million people, most of them children, will starve to death during each year of the 1970s.
 But this is a mere handful compared to the numbers that will be starving before the end of the century.
 And it is now too late to take action to save many of those people."

 Born on 25 March 1914 in Saude, near Cresco, Iowa.
 Borlaug is the son of Norwegian immigrant farmers.
 He is the eldest of four children.
 Borlaug works on the family farm until he is 19.

 1933 - After graduating from Cresco High School, Borlaug enlists in the National Youth Administration, one of the New Deal agencies set up by the Roosevelt administration to address the fallout from the Great Depression.

 He later wins a place at the University of Minnesota.
 He studies forestry science and works periodically for US Forestry Service to help pay for his education.